Lythom/TopDownVoxelsEngine/Documentation/BLUEPRINTS_IMPLEMENTATION.md

 ### Saving a Blueprint

 1. Client creates a `SaveBlueprintEvent` with blueprint data
-2. Event is applied optimistically on client and sent to server
-3. Server processes the event in HandleMessageAsync
-4. `BlueprintService` serializes and saves the blueprint to database
+2. Server processes the event in HandleMessageAsync, `BlueprintService` serializes and saves the blueprint to database
-5. Server broadcasts confirmation to all clients
+3. Server broadcasts confirmation to sender about save state
+4. Client display a short feedback to indicate save success or failure.

 ### Loading Blueprint List

 1. Client creates a `LoadBlueprintListEvent` with pagination parameters
-2. Event is sent to server
-3. Server processes the event, triggering `LoadBlueprintListSideEffect`
-4. `BlueprintService` retrieves and paginates blueprint metadata from db
+2. Server processes the event in HandleMessageAsync, `BlueprintService` retrieves and paginates blueprint metadata from db
-5. Server sends `LoadBlueprintListResponseEvent` to requesting client
+3. Server sends `LoadBlueprintListResponseEvent` to requesting client
+4. Client displays a selectable list

 ### Loading a Blueprint

-1. Client creates a `LoadBlueprintEvent` with blueprint ID
+1. Client creates a `LoadBlueprintEvent` with blueprint ID from select blueprint in the list
-2. Event is sent to server
-3. Server processes the event, triggering `LoadBlueprintSideEffect`
-4. `BlueprintService` retrieves the blueprint data
+2. Server processes the event in HandleMessageAsync, `BlueprintService` retrieves the blueprint data
-5. Server sends `LoadBlueprintResponseEvent` to requesting client
+3. Server sends `LoadBlueprintResponseEvent` to requesting client
+4. Client loads blueprint data in memory and merges blueprint area rendering with world rendering

 ### Placing a Blueprint

 1. Client creates a `PlaceBlueprintEvent` with position and transformations
-2. Event is sent to server
-3. Server processes the event, triggering `PlaceBlueprintSideEffect`
-4. `BlueprintService` loads the blueprint, applies transformations
+2. Server processes the event in HandleMessageAsync, `BlueprintService` loads the blueprint, applies transformations
-5. Service creates individual `PlaceBlockEvent`s for each block
+3. Service modify the world accordingly
-6. Server broadcasts these events to all clients
+4. Server broadcasts BlueprintUpdateEvent to all clients with blockdata and positions required to update the world.
+Note: BlueprintUpdateEvent and BlueprintService should share the same code to update world from blueprint data.

 ## Storage